Julianne2025/Data-Analytics-Portfolio/README.md

 Now I have imported this P&L data into Power BI from Excel for demonstration purposes.
 Monthly, quarterly, and total trend data for Actual FY2008 is included.
 Actual FY2007 Totals are included for YoY variance analysis.
 No budget data or COGS detail is available.
 Dashboards are published to my Power BI Service account.

-***Business Q&A***:  FY2008 KPIs, FY2008 Actual vs Prior Year FY2007 YOY Actual, Monthly and quarterly trend analysis.
+***Business Q&A***:  What is the P&L analysis?
+FY2008 KPIs, FY2008 Actual vs Prior Year FY2007 YOY Actual, Monthly and quarterly trend analysis.

 ***Business Problems***:  Lack of timely performance analysis and tracking.
 Lack of awareness of weak cash flow, excess debt, expensive obligations, poor capital allocation, and excessive freight spend.